aleksandar-b/blog/_posts/2023-09-26-causality-is-not-enough.md

 > Nothing is without a reason why it is rather than not. - Wolff

-If you have read David Deutsch's things about explanation he is actually talking there about the principle of sufficient reason.
+If you have read David Deutsch's things about explanation he is actually talking there about the principle of sufficient reason, and for me those two terms are the same.

 ### The Reason Why?

 It is said that question **Why?** is the mother of all science.
-And when you ask why you expect to be responded with **reason why** or explanation why thing is that way.
+And when you ask why you expect to be responded with **reason why** or explanation.

 ### Causality deals exclusively with Change
 Where can Causality be applied as an explanation/reason?
 What questions that starts with Why? can be explained with Causality?
 The answer is that causality is an explanation only for **changes** , virtual or physical, and nothing more.